Anurella/unsprinkle/README.md

 Bonus points for self-hosting the optimized font!

+- Font was optimised using [Transfonter](https://www.transfonter.org/) and renamed `Font-Optimized.woff2` and font-swap:fallback

 ## Exercise 2: Improve images

 For a photo-heavy site like this one, we can significantly improve the user experience by optimizing the images that appear.